ronakupadhyaya/Horizons-week-04/day2/yelp/README.md

 ### End Result, Step 2🏅- `http://localhost:3000`
 At this point, you should be able to view Restaurants in both a complete listing (with view paging) as well as individual Tweets with their details of content, author, and likes.
+Make sure to commit your code!

 ## Step 3: The Final Touches ⭐